Guardianship Cases in Texas

 Because of the very personal nature of guardianship cases, guardianship litigation is always highly emotional and very difficult.
 Unfortunately, in many of these cases, the Ward’s best interest is forgotten as the family fights over who should be allowed to be the guardian.

 Participating in Texas Guardianship Cases: Interested Persons

-The Texas Probate Code says that “any interested person” may participate in a guardianship proceeding, question acts of the guardian, and ask the Court to force accountability of the guardian.
-Likewise, the Probate Code lays out very specific guidelines for what guardians can and cannot do in the context of a guardianship.
+The Texas Estates Code says that “any interested person” may participate in a guardianship proceeding, question acts of the guardian, and ask the Court to force accountability of the guardian.
+Likewise, the Estates Code lays out very specific guidelines for what guardians can and cannot do in the context of a guardianship.
 Anytime that a guardian fails to do something that is required of him, any of the people interested in the Ward’s person or estate can ask the Court to force the guardian to comply with the requirements.
 However, such action generally involves guardianship litigation.